RobJacobson/ferryjoy-client-new/SPECIFICATION.md

 ## Project Overview

 FerryJoy Client is a React Native mobile application built with Expo, specifically designed for the Washington State Ferry (WSF) system.
 The application provides comprehensive ferry transportation services including real-time vessel tracking, schedule information, route planning, and travel assistance for passengers navigating the extensive Puget Sound ferry network.
-The application leverages modern React Native development practices, TypeScript for type safety, Convex for real-time backend services, and a comprehensive UI component system optimized for maritime travel.
+The application leverages modern React Native development practices, TypeScript for type safety, Drizzle ORM with PostgreSQL for database operations, and a comprehensive UI component system optimized for maritime travel.

 ## Technology Stack